Table of Contents

-Introduction: redefining ev survival standards
+BYD flash charging feature 2026: redefining ev survival standards

-Flash charging 2.0: 9 minutes to power
+BYD flash charging 2.0 performance: 9 minutes to full power

-Charging Speed: 10% to 70% in just 5 minutes; 10% to 97% in just 9 minutes.
+• Charging speed: 10% to 70% in just 5 minutes; 10% to 97% in just 9 minutes.

-Low-Temperature Performance: In environments from -20°C to -30°C, 20% to 97% takes only 12 minutes – only 3 minutes slower than ideal conditions.
+• Low-Temperature performance: In environments from -20°C to -30°C, 20% to 97% takes only 12 minutes – only 3 minutes slower than ideal conditions.

-Power Output: 1500kW per charging point – more than three times that of a Tesla V4 Supercharger (500kW).
+• Power output: 1500kW per charging point – more than three times that of a Tesla V4 Supercharger (500kW).

-Energy Density: Over 5% improvement compared to the first-generation Blade Battery.
+• Energy density: Over 5% improvement compared to the first-generation Blade Battery.

-Real-World Range: The Denza Z9GT achieves 1036 kilometers (CLTC standard).
+• Real-World range: The Denza Z9GT achieves 1036 kilometers (CLTC standard).

 However, the true differentiator from previous "breakthrough" announcements is this: the technology is already installed in production vehicles.
 Ten new models across BYD's Dynasty, Ocean, Denza, Fangchengbao, and Yangwang brands will immediately feature this technology.